When you searched for your last apartment, what was the process like?

 Truth be told, this very much speaks to the ever-escalating direction of tech becoming more and more automated.
 We are living in an age where we want to get from point A to point B as fast as possible—and automation tends to be the fastest route for doing so.

 Often times, the world of tech startups is thought of being the land of flashy and “trendy” ideas (usually related to social platforms).
 But the truth is, it’s often times the simplest of ideas that can solve a very clear pain point for the target consumer that provide the most value.
 In this case, automating the small inconvenience of doing your own calendar scheduling when it comes to apartment hunting.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.